-WHEREAS, the City desires to make minor changes to the policy as reviewed by the OSTFB to update suitable investment options and to reduce the minimum investment in the Local Government Investment Pool and money market instruments.
+WHEREAS, the City desires to make minor changes to the policy as reviewed by the OSTFB to update suitable investment options and to increase the total portfolio that can be invested in Corporate Indebtedness from 10% to 20%.

 NOW, THEREFORE, BE IT RESOLVED that the City of Albany City Council adopts Exhibit A as the Investment Policy for the City of Albany.